MorganDean464/JT67MOD-Shop/README.md

 * Taylor Martin Baker (The junior developer of JT67MOD)
 * Peter (The junior developer of JT67MOD)
 * Mark B. (The quality assurance of JT67MOD)
+* Solokiller (For making the buy menu plugin)
+* KernCore91 (For scripting one integration for the plugin)
 * CSO weapons from Nexon
 * Half-Life 2 weapons from Valve